Aesthetics in posterior composites

 At this point, I began with the restoration closest to the back of the mouth to save the patient from becoming tired and having to close his mouth too often and thus complicating the procedure.
 A MetaFix matrix was applied before I pre-etched the enamel using orthophosphoric acid to improve the adhesion of OptiBondTM XTR.

-The pre-etching of the enamel, followed by rinsing and drying, was proceeded by etching and priming, as per the first step of OptiBond XTR.
+The pre-etching of the enamel, followed by rinsing and drying, was followed by etching and priming, as per the first step of OptiBond XTR.

-After about 20 seconds, I gently used an air spray and proceeded to the second step of the etch and dry system (Photo 6).
+After about 20 seconds, I gently used an air spray and proceeded to the second step of the etch and dry system.

 Taking a small quantity of composite (Herculite® XRV UltraTM, enamel A1), I adapted the material with the condensing tip of Compothixo, using the continuous vibration mode.

-Once the restoration had been adapted with the spatula tip in intermittent vibration mode (this method facilitates smoothing out without the composite rolling around the spatula), I adapted the material to the matrix.
-This made it easy to build up the interproximal wall without any air bubbles or voids.
+Once the restoration was adapted with the spatula tip in intermittent vibration mode (this method facilitates smoothening out without the composite rolling around the spatula), I adapted the material to the matrix.
+This made it easy to build up the interproximal wall preventing air bubbles or voids.